obstropolos/sprig/README.md

 # Sprigbot

-The following is a Sprig slackbot that tracks GitHub PRs, lists them based on review status, and pings users basedon those needing review or those ready to merge.
+The following is a Sprig slackbot that tracks GitHub PRs, lists them based on review status, and pings users based on those needing review or those ready to merge.

 ### To Dos